lgupta/LaharFirstrepo/README.md

+Technology stack
+1. using vscode.dev
+2. Github codespaces
+3. created github repository - new branch - and then added files

 Certainly!
 Here are ten popular React project ideas that are great for coding practice and showcasing your skills:

 1. To-Do List App